Some (too-)simple tricks for running a generative classifier (on CPU)

 → verdict (+ categories)

-If we look closely enough we will understand that something is off, there is redundant computation here.
+If we look closely enough we will understand that something is off, there are redundancies.

 L1: forced prefix

 Our first instinct is that the model writes Safety: before the verdict anyway, so generating it is wasted work.
-In fact, this can be seen as an extreme version of constrained decoding, like we already know (and actually finetuned the model to do this), this makes the additional decoding work for generating Safety: really unnecessary.
+In fact, this can be seen as an extreme version of constrained decoding, we already know (and actually finetuned the model to do) this.
+This makes the additional decoding work for generating Safety: really unnecessary.

 We can fix it simply by enforcing this part of the text instead, which we call prefix enforcing.
 We can simply treat it as if it is part of the input: append Safety: to the prompt, run one forward pass, and read the next-token distribution at the last position.
 The entirety of the decoding step is removed and now it becomes part of the prefill.

 If we only want the verdict we can stop here; the Categories: line never needs to be decoded.
-In fact we know in real traffic, the benign samples must outnumber the malicious samples by several magnitudes, so we can even just check for Safety: unsafe and skip the Categories: line entirely (make the latter part only conditional compute).
+We know in real traffic, the benign samples must outnumber the malicious samples by several magnitudes, so we can simply just check for Safety: unsafe and make the Categories: part conditional computed.
 In this way, even more of the decode loop is eliminated: we need now only one forward pass instead of about ten.ShieldGemma’s card publishes the identical recipe; Llama Guard’s is the first-token-logit variant.
 The model would write Safety: unsafe, then a Categories: line, about nine tokens, so generate() runs about ten forward passes.

 L2: LM-head trimming

-Here we refer to lm_head as the final MLP layer that projects the final embedding into the token logit space.
-If we have a text of length , then this means we need to project every one of the positions onto the full 150,000-token vocabulary, but really that is not needed.
+Here we refer to lm_head as the final feedforward layer that projects the final embedding into the token logit space.
+If we have a text of length , then this means we need to project every one of the positions onto the full 150,000-token vocabulary, but really, this is not needed.

 I am actually surprised to find that this is the default behavior, but then I understand that PyTorch is ultimately a framework for training and this is actually needed and makes sense.
 But in inference this is not really needed in two perspectives:

-I mean this seems really obvious and really small, but when we talk about this 0.6B model, this is really wasted compute that cannot and should not be ignored.
+I mean this seems really obvious and really small, but since it is a 0.6B model, relatively these combined could not and should not be ignored.

-Figure 2: The read itself: at the last position the lm_head gives a distribution over the whole vocabulary, and we keep the three label tokens and renormalize to get .
+Figure 2: At the last position the lm_head gives a distribution over the whole vocabulary logit, and we only care about the three of them and renormalize to get .

 This means a much smaller multiplication and an updated version of Equation 1, the classification head really shall be three rows of the lm_head all along if we only care about the classification.